12joshuaf/Synaption-Old-/README.md

 _______________________________________________________________________________________________________________________________________________________________________________________

-Current Progress: Phase 1 complete
+Current Progress: Phase 1 complete, working on Phase 2, PCA is functioning